The Far Eastern Fells

 Frances Lincoln’s dust jacket (formerly Michael Joseph’s) negative from 2003

-The 50th Anniversary of The Eastern Fells publication was getting closer.
-In March 2005, new guides were published, including Limited Edition Leather-Bound box sets to mark this occasion.
-These were produced from new scans of Wainwright’s original artwork.
+As the 50th Anniversary of The Eastern Fells publication approached, new guides were released in March 2005, featuring Limited Edition Leather-Bound box sets to commemorate this milestone.
+These special editions were crafted from fresh scans of Wainwright’s original artwork.

 From left to right:

-The red blocking would return for the first time in twenty-five years
+The red blocking would return for the first time in 25 years

 The Far Eastern Fells Original Positives